Career strategists on YouTube share the secrets to landing your dream job

 Finally, take care of yourself.
 Meditation, yoga, long walks, and spending time with people you love are fantastic ways to overcome job search fatigue.

-If you’re hungry for more, check out our additional guide from Colombian career strategist, Claudia Palacio.
+To learn more, check out our additional guide from Colombian career strategist, Claudia Palacio.